Bone Spurs

 If there is significant degenerative arthritis in the joint associated with the bone spur formation.
 In this situation, the pain is not so much from the bone spur as it is from the underlying arthritis.
 The bone spur is a sign of the arthritis, not the cause of the pain itself.

-Previously edited by Stephen Pinney MD
+Previously edited by Justin Greisberg MD and Stephen Pinney MD